marios-zindilis/zindilis.com/docs/backuppc.md

     configuration is achieved with the `dateext` parameter set in `logrotate` configuration file, which on CentOS 6 is at `/etc/logrotate.conf`, by default.

+2. If `mlocate` is installed on the BackupPC system, you should exclude the backup directory from being indexed by the nightly run of `updatedb`, otherwise `/var/lib/mlocate/mlocate.db` will become enormous.
+To exclude the backup directory, edit `/etc/updatedb.conf` and append the directory path to the end of the line for the `PRUNEPATHS` variable.